microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 **Rationale**: Consistence in naming and naming style increases readability.

+##### Office.All

+Office shared code typically uses the CamelCase standard described below.
+Refer to your team's guidance for specifics.

 ##### Note

 There are many styles and when you use multiple libraries, you can't follow all their different conventions.